Here we are again, in the midst of cold & flu season!

 Unlike the common cold, which has a very low mortality rate, Influenza kills tens of thousands of people annually in the United States alone.

-As a Pediatrician of almost 20 years, and a father of three children, I have seen many kids through cold & flu season and I’d like to share some information about what really works.
+As a Pediatrician of 20 years, and a father of three children, I have seen many kids through cold & flu season and I’d like to share some information about what really works.

 COLD & FLU PREVENTION